CultivateHQ/cultivateHQ.com/source/posts/2017-09-27-comminicating-with-c-from-elixir-using-ports.html.md

 }
 ```

-Bytes are read from stdin up to `len` characters using the Unix [read](https://linux.die.net/man/2/read) function into the `buffer.
+Bytes are read from stdin up to `len` characters using the Unix [read](https://linux.die.net/man/2/read) function into the `buffer`.
 The code is a little more complicated than otherwise, as we are handling the case of a read being interrupted by a signal.
-Checking for 0 being returned from read is very important, otherwise when you close the port (or the Erlang VM node) the read loop will become infinite turning the process into a CPU eating zombie.
+Checking for 0 being returned from read is very important, otherwise when you close the port (or the Erlang VM node) the read loop will become infinite, turning the process into a CPU-eating zombie.

 To round it all off, here's a function to read a fixed length message from `STDIN` and zero-terminate the buffer.